 Families with divorced and legally separated parents can leverage their situation to maximize the student aid they receive.

 - To increase the chance of needs-based aid, apply to FAFSA-only and CSS Noncustodial Schools.

 - Parents who divorce or separate during the financial aid filing period should report their income consistent with their marital status on the date they file their financial aid forms.

-- With all due respect to Cupid, a divorced custodial parent may want to consider delaying getting remarried if the impact on college aid is significant.
-They should not remarry until after they file the last FAFSA and CSS for their youngest dependent.
+- Aa divorced custodial parent may want to consider delaying getting remarried if the impact on college aid is significant.

 - On the flip side, don’t wait until after the kids are out of college to get that divorce.
 If you are going to get divorced anyway, there is no financial reason to wait, and there may be a financial benefit to do it sooner rather than later.